With Dual Diagnosis Treatment

 Achieve Tms East Newton is one of mental health facilities in Newton Center, Massachusetts, located at 93 Union Street, Suite 303-b, 2459 zip code.
 Achieve Tms East Newton provides outpatient treatment.

 Fellside is a mental health clinic in Medford, MA, located at 34 Grove Street, 2153 zip code area.
 Fellside provides residential treatment.
-Fellside offers activity therapy, cognitive behavioral therapy and individual psychotherapy to seniors 65 or older, adults and young adults.
+Fellside offers group therapy, activity therapy and cognitive behavioral therapy to adults, young adults and seniors 65 or older.
 Fellside also supports people with serious mental illness.
-Additional services offered at Fellside include supported housing, supported employment and vocational rehabilitation services.
+Additional services offered at Fellside include psychosocial rehabilitation services, supported housing and supported employment.

 Yes, Massachusetts offers free mental health services through various state-funded programs, community health centers, and non-profit organizations.
 These services may include counseling, therapy, support groups, and medication management.